Musselburgh Athletic F.C.: History

 In 2019, Musselburgh won the South & East of Scotland Cup-Winners Shield which allowed them to take part in the Scottish Cup for the first time in 2020–21.
 They also obtained their SFA License at this time due to several improvements made to the clubs facilities to comply with SFA licensing criteria, this included the installation of floodlights.

 On 30 October 2023, a Scottish Cup tie against three-time winners Clyde took place 'under the lights' at the Olivebank Arena.
-The game was broadcast live on television by BBC Scotland - the first time this has happened at the Arena.
-Clyde won the game 3–2, after extra time.
+The game was broadcast live on television by BBC Scotland - the first and only time this has happened at the Arena.
+Clyde won the game 3–2 after extra time.

-Junior Leagues (1889 - 2018)
+Scottish Junior Football Association (1889 - 2018)

 The history of Musselburgh Athletic in the 'Honest Toun' can be traced as far back as 1889 due to its links to earlier clubs such as Musselburgh Fern, Musselburgh Juniors and Musselburgh Bruntonians.
 However, the official foundation of Musselburgh Athletic was in 1934.

 The club played at various levels throughout its time in the Junior Leagues and played in three Scottish Junior Cup finals whilst there.
-In May 1923 at Tynecastle Park, Musselburgh Bruntonians won the Junior Scottish Cup defeating Arniston Rangers 3-0, in front of a 20,000 strong crowd.
+In May 1923 at Tynecastle Park, Musselburgh Bruntonians won the Junior Scottish Cup defeating Arniston Rangers 3-0, in front of approximately 20,000 spectators.

 In more recent times, the club reached the Scottish Junior Cup final twice in 2011 and 2015.
 Musselburgh lost both finals to Ayrshire club Auchinleck Talbot, 2-1.
 Both games were played on neutral territory at Rugby Park, home of Kilmarnock F.C.

+The club made the decision to leave the SJFA and make the move to the East of Scotland Football League in 2018, partly inspired by the success of former Junior club, Kelty Hearts.
+Prior to this change there was a restructure of the club's committee due to deep-seated concerns among supporters regarding its direction and financial management.

+Following an Extraordinary General Meeting, long serving chairman Charlie McGlynn stepped down.
+He was replaced by interim chairman Karl Cleghorn, who would lead the club's recovery.
+Under his leadership they transitioned to a sustainable, community-supported model, paving the way for its future success in the East of Scotland Football League.